-9. In view of the timeframe of the constitutional process in Iceland, the Venice Commission authorised the Rapporteurs, at its 93rd Plenary Session in December 2012, to transmit the present Draft Opinion to the authorities of Iceland before its next plenary meeting, to be held in Venice from 8 to 9 March 2013.
+9. In view of the timeframe of the constitutional process in Iceland, upon authorisation by the Venice Commission at its 93rd Plenary Session in December 2012, the Draft Opinion was transmitted to the authorities of on 11 February 2012.
+The Opinion was subsequently adopted by the Commission, with slight amendments, at its 94th Plenary Session (Venice, 8-9 March 2013).